shyim/shopware-docker/README.md

 # shopware-docker

-This setup works for Shopware 5, Shopware 5 Composer Project and 6 (Development Template)
+This setup works for Shopware 5 and Shopware 6

 ## How to setup?